RSA cryptosystem: Tricky implementation

 There are many details to keep in mind in order to implement RSA securely (strong PRNG, acceptable public exponent, etc.).
 This makes the implementation challenging, to the point that the book Practical Cryptography With Go suggests avoiding RSA if possible.

+Key forgery attack

+A key forgery attack that uses classical mathematics instead of quantum computing has reportedly reduced the strength of some uses of RSA below accepted security standards, with 1,024-bit keys requiring 2^{65} operations to break, 2,048-bit keys requiring 2^{90} operations to break, and 4,096-bit keys requiring 2^{119} operations to break.
+This attack works only against blind signature implementations.
+Most real-world implementations use padding, and are therefore immune to this attack.

 Implementations

 Some cryptography libraries that provide support for RSA include: